arnewohletz/AllMyNotes/source/reference/pycharm_plugins.rst

 * `Git Toolbox`_: Extends Git Integration with additional features
 * `Grazie Pro`_: Enhances the bundled Grazie Lite plugin with advanced natural language writing assistance in your IDE
-* `Key Promotrer X`_: The Key Promoter X helps you to learn essential shortcuts while you are working
+* `Key Promoter X`_: The Key Promoter X helps you to learn essential shortcuts while you are working
 * `Makefile Language`_: This plugin provides GNU Make language support
 * `One Dark Theme`_: One Dark theme for JetBrains.